SB-167

 Plain Language

-The Attorney General may demand that developers produce any documentation or records required under § 10-16-2 within seven days.
-Records disclosed are exempt from Georgia open records requirements.
-Developers may designate materials as proprietary or trade secret, and disclosure does not waive attorney-client privilege or work-product protection.
-This is a regulatory-request power — the AG can compel production at any time, and developers must maintain records in a form ready for rapid assembly.
+The Attorney General may demand any documentation or records required under the developer obligations section, and the developer must produce them within seven days.
+Records submitted to the AG are exempt from Georgia's open records law.
+Developers may designate materials as trade secrets or proprietary, and disclosure does not waive attorney-client privilege or work-product protection.
+The seven-day production window is significantly shorter than the 90-day norm in other jurisdictions.

 Statutory Text